 Went a little crazy at the office party/barbecue/birthday celebration?
 Give your body a healthy dose of much-needed veggies with this colorful, nutrient-rich soup.
 It packs in kale, carrots, onions, cauliflower, and celery, plus white beans and clear noodles to round things out.

 6. Turmeric ginger colada smoothie

 If you like piña coladas, and gettin’ lost in the rain… you’ll love this gingery, fruit-packed smoothie.
 Made with pineapple, banana, nondairy milk, fresh ginger, and turmeric, plus a teaspoon of vanilla extract, this colorful drink has us dreaming of the beach.
 Add in a little Greek yogurt or vanilla protein powder to make it filling enough to be a meal.

-Switching out brown rice for white or yellow rice is one of the simplest healthier eating swaps, but it can be a tough one to make.
-Ease into it with a mental fake-out: Add turmeric and vegetable broth and your rice becomes yummy yellow rice again!
-Paired with pan-fried tofu and sautéed spinach, this clean-eats meal might just become a new favorite.
+Switching out brown rice for white or yellow rice is one of the simplest nutrient swaps.
+Make it even more palatable by adding turmeric and vegetable broth until your rice becomes a yummy yellow rice again.
+Paired with pan-fried tofu and sauteed spinach, this delish meal might just become a new favorite.

 Be careful: Once you taste these crispy, tender chicken thighs, you’ll want to eat them all week long.
 Rub chicken thighs with turmeric, mustard powder, olive oil, salt, and pepper, then bake in the oven with an easy honey mustard sauce.
 Serve with cauliflower, mashed potatoes, or warm greens.
 Healthy comfort food?
 You know it.

 10. Moroccan-spiced parsnip soup